-Likewise, the question as to whether the agglutinogens occur in the membrane or inside the bacterial cell has been discussed, but Craw found that the insoluble residue of crushed typhoid bacilli, after being washed free of all soluble constituents, was but slightly agglutinated by active serum; therefore, the agglutinogens are probably soluble intracellular substances.
-Stober and Bauer hold that bacterial agglutinogens are lipins, which is disputed by others, but the question of the antigenic capacity of lipins is discussed elsewhere (Chapter II).
+The question as to whether the agglutinogens occur in the membrane or inside the bacterial cell has been discussed, but Craw found that the insoluble residue of crushed typhoid bacilli, after being washed free of all soluble constituents, was but slightly agglutinated by active serum; therefore, the agglutinogens are possibly soluble intracellular substances.17 In the case of capsulated bacteria, the capsule seems to be composed of the non-antigenic carbohydrate which reacts specifically with the agglutinins.
+Stober 18 and Bauer 19 hold that bacterial agglutinogens are lipins, which is disputed by others, but the question of the antigenic capacity of lipins is discussed elsewhere (Chapter II).